Main Content

 metricValues = testnet(net,data,targets,metrics) tests the neural network with the predictors specified by data and the targets specified by targets.

-metricValues = testnet(___,Name=Value) specifies additional options using one or more name-value arguments in addition to the input arguments in previous syntaxes.
+metricValues = testnet(___,Name=Value) specifies options using one or more name-value arguments in addition to any of the input argument combinations in previous syntaxes.
 For example, InputDataFormats="CB" specifies that the first and second dimension of the input data correspond to the channel and batch dimensions, respectively.

 Examples